 WHAT IS ART’S PSYCHOTHERAPY?

 Well put simply, its Psychotherapy using Creative Arts as the tool to tell the story..

 Based on Psychoanalysis, from the works of Sigmund Freud (1856 -1939), people can gain insight by making the unconscious, conscious.

 Clients work towards a therapeutic goal with an issue they would like a better understanding of, to change a behavior, or get a positive outcome, whether in group therapy or one to one therapy.
 Client’s work with various mediums including paint, pastels, clay, puppetry, collage, sand tray, body movement, poetry, music and elements of drama work to express themselves opposed to expressing only through verbal communication.
 Counselling approaches and techniques support the process of engagement with the medium, however the medium itself becomes the tool for exploration and self-discovery.

 Often client’s will have told a story many times and may have become very well rehearsed in the way it’s been told, even to the point where the story may have evolved slightly different to the actual experience, giving little opportunity for clarity or insight.
-Using a specific medium for clients specific traumatic experience or issue, can open up pathways allowing unconscious material, or the invisible, to become visible.
+Using a specific medium for individual clients challenges or issues, can open up pathways allowing unconscious material, or the invisible, to become visible.
 Therefore, the quality and engagement process with the particular medium is paramount in exploring the new story safely and gaining possible insight.

-This offers opportunity for clients to notice a possibly different meaning to aspects of the story that may be unfamiliar.
+This offers opportunity for clients to notice a possibly different perspective or understanding to aspects of the story that may be unfamiliar.
 This can bring a new awareness that can lead to insights that are then built on incorporating the client’s natural strengths and skills.
 New strategies can be learned and implemented so behaviour can be changed generating positive healthy changes now and into the future.

 Client’s who have difficulties with verbal communication, can engage in the process of art making by which emotional expression can be explored and achieved.
 This can support both children and adults with a sense of being heard, understood and relieving frustration by opening up and expanding different channels of creative communication and story telling.